Atiwat-R/video-webapp/README.md

 The basic tools chosen at the start is essentially React, NEXT.js, and Tailwind.
 These are relatively modern frameworks, with NEXT.js + TypeScript also allowing for backend API routes implementation, with NEXT.js being built atop Node.js.
 And Tailwind CSS for decoration and UI design as it provides a simpler implementation than regular CSS.

+### Authentication

+I use NextAuth to handle authentication, user login, and registration.
+The email and password required for login is kept in MongoDB database.
+Once the user register, the password is hashed and salted using Bcrypt before storage.

+In addition, OAuth login using a Google and Github account is also implemented.

 ### Database

 I've used both Relational Database and Cloud Storage to store relevant data.
 As a video streaming platform, displaying movies for users is a primary goal.
-For this, I'm using MongoDB and Google CLoud Storage.
+For this, I'm using MongoDB and Google Cloud Storage.

 MongoDB, as a relational database, is used to store traditional data, such as user accounts, details of each movies, etc. As movie files and thumbnail pictures would be too large to storage in a relational database, I stored them in Google Cloud Storage instead, and associated their links in MongoDB.